 3. Upper Geyser Basin

-A myriad of boardwalk trails circle around the basin, presenting ample examples of most of the types of Yellowstone’s thermal features.
+How to Visit: A myriad of boardwalk trails circle around the basin, presenting ample examples of most of the types of Yellowstone’s thermal features.
 The place is rather big.
 It can easily become the most time-consuming adventure during your first visit to Yellowstone National Park.

 4. Biscuit Basin Loop

-Located a short drive away, Biscuit Basin Loop is a short, but valuable addition to your first visit to Yellowstone itinerary.
-A 0.5-mile boardwalk trail takes you to magnetizing pristine pools with waters so clean that you can’t help but long for a swim.
-But be sure to resist temptation.
-The majority of the hydrothermal springs in Yellowstone are too hot and too harmful for living creatures.
+Located a short drive away, Biscuit Basin Loop is a short, but valuable addition to your first visit to Yellowstone.
+A 0.5-mile boardwalk trail takes you to magnetizing pools with waters so clean that you can’t help but long for a swim.

 5. Grand Prismatic Spring

-It would be an understatement to simple state the size of this thermal feature.
+It would be an understatement to simply state the size of this thermal feature.
 The place is so big that you can see only a small part of it when standing next to it.
 Don’t worry if you can’t take those iconic photos of the Grand Prismatic Spring on your first visit to Yellowstone.
 There is alway the second or third time.

 6. Gibbon Falls